Couple race against time to save free historic home in Central Kansas - NewsBreak

 Couple race against time to save free historic home in Central Kansas

-The story for this old home in Lincoln County began around 2015 when the Lincoln County Hospital & Health Care Foundation purchased a plot of land to expand the hospital.
-Occupying that land was a home built in 1910 by a then-prominent member of Lincoln named W. J. Grubbs who started several local businesses shortly after the town’s founding and would even take up the role of mayor at one point, according to Lincoln resident Kelly Gourley.Kansas Gas Service helps users save on utilities
+The story of this old home in Lincoln County began around 2015 when the Lincoln County Hospital & Health Care Foundation purchased a plot of land to expand the hospital.
+Occupying that land was a home built in 1910 by a then-prominent member of Lincoln named W. J. Grubbs, who started several local businesses shortly after the town’s founding and would even take up the role of mayor at one point, according to Lincoln resident Kelly Gourley.Carr brothers move a step closer to death penalty

-Gourley, who also sits on the Economic Development Committee in Lincoln, told 27 News that she and a group of concerned citizens banded together when they heard that the old home would be demolished to make way for a hospital expansion project.
+Gourley, who also sits on the Economic Development Committee in Lincoln, told KSNT that she and a group of concerned citizens banded together when they heard that the old home would be demolished to make way for a hospital expansion project.

 The group began reaching out for any potential takers of the home but had no success.

-“So what happened, in the fall 2021 the hospital foundation said ‘its time to tear down the house, we’re tired of dealing with it,'” said Gourley. “‘We’re tired of trying to find someone to take the house.’
-We really started scrambling then.”
+“So what happened, in the fall 2021, the hospital foundation said, ‘its time to tear down the house, we’re tired of dealing with it,'” said Gourley. “‘We’re tired of trying to find someone to take the house.’
+We really started scrambling then.”$92 million jackpot claimed in Kansas

 A local resident of Lincoln offered the hospital foundation $1,000 to postpone demolition on the home while they continued to look for a potential taker.
 It was at this point that they received a lucky break: an ad for the home on social media went viral.

-“It was picked up by For the Love of Old Houses’ Instagram and that’s when things exploded,” said Gourley.
-“It just blew up, it was crazy.
+“It was picked up by For the Love of Old Houses’ Instagram, and that’s when things exploded,” said Gourley.
+“It just blew up.
+It was crazy.
 We were totally unprepared for that.
-We had hundreds of people saying they’d take the house.”‘I call her baby’: How a Kansas mechanic brought a 1969 Camaro back to life
+We had hundreds of people saying they’d take the house.”

 Sifting through the small mountain of applications, the group of Lincoln residents happened upon one from the Flores family.
 Gourley said they matched up perfectly with what they were looking for: they would keep the home in Lincoln County, had connections to the community, were willing to raise a family there and had the means to go about restoring the home.